 If you see that most of the listing in your search results have Listing Quality Scores of more than 7, it doesn’t automatically rule out that niche.
 It just means that the listings have the basics covered when it comes to listing optimization, and it would be harder to compete with those compared to poorly made listings.

-The full version of Jungle Scout also comes with data on a product’s size tier, dimensions, and weight.
+The Chrome Extension also provides data on a product’s size tier, dimensions, and weight.
 While these factors are also used to calculate FBA fees and the Net figures, knowing these figures beforehand can be beneficial in other ways.

-The full version of the Extension also allows you to filter results, which means you can filter out products that are too heavy or large to discard products that are too costly to ship anyway.
+The Chrome Extension also allows you to filter results, which means you can filter out products that are too heavy or large to discard products that are too costly to ship anyway.

 Top Tier Customer Support